go-spatial/tegola/README.md

   name = "landuse"
   # MVT data provider must use SQL statements
   # this table uses "geom" for the geometry_fieldname and "gid" for the id_fieldname so they don't need to be configured
   # Wrapping the geom with ST_AsMVTGeom is required.
   sql = "SELECT ST_AsMVTGeom(geom,!BBOX!)
 AS geom, gid FROM gis.landuse WHERE geom && !BBOX!"
+  # If you want to use the configurable parameters defined in maps.params make sure to include the token in the SQL statement
+  sql = "SELECT ST_AsMVTGeom(geom,!BBOX!)
+AS geom, gid FROM gis.landuse WHERE geom && !BBOX! !PARAM!"

 # maps are made up of layers
 [[maps]]